 In addition to having done a TED Talk and being featured on a podcast, she has an extensive list of publications.
 She is awaiting the publication in early May 2018 of her second book, Self-ish: A Transgender Awakening (Red Hen Press), which will be a memoir of her life and gender transition.
 Recently published is “An American’s view of trans*emergence and feminism’s response in Africa”, chapter 12 in Bodies in Resistance: gender politics in the age of neoliberalism, Palgrave Macmillan, UK.
 In 2008 her first book Reclaiming Value in International Development: The Moral Dimensions of Development Policy and Practice in Poor Countries was published by Praeger.
 Among her other shorter recent work is the 2013 article “The Provocative Human Right to Be”, in the LGBTQ Policy Journal at the Harvard Kennedy School.
 She also wrote a chapter on the ethical response to violent conflict in Africa in the book: New Directions in Development Ethics, (Wilber and Dutt, eds., 2010) and a chapter on development ethics in The Handbook of Global Communications and Media Ethics (Fortner and Fackler, eds.
 2011).
 She also wrote a chapter for the recently published edited volume, Gender, Health and Security – Critical Feminist Perspectives (Routledge).

 In 2013 Chloe was selected as the Distinguished Alumna of the Year by the School of Public Policy at the University of Maryland.
 In that same year, she was one of three awardees of the National Public Service Award, by the National Center for Transgender Equality.
 In 2012 she received the Meritorious Honor Group Award by USAID, for her service on the Policy Task Team for the drafting of the new Democracy, Human Rights, and Governance Strategy.

-Chloe currently serves on the board of the International Development Ethics Association.
-She also serves on the advisory board of World Learning, and previously was on the board of the Society for International Development Washington DC chapter.
+Chloe currently serves on the board of the International Development Ethics Association, the advisory board of World Learning, and on the International Projects Executive Committee (IPEC) of the American Friends Service Committee (AFSC).